ooni/ooni.org/content/about/risks.md

 software (such as Tor, a VPN or a proxy) in your country *prior* to running the above tests and to consider uploading your measurements via HTTPS collectors or cloud-fronting (instead of Tor hidden services).

+### Third-party services

+Our [Network Diagnostic Test (NDT)](https://ooni.torproject.org/nettest/ndt/) is designed to measure the speed and performance of networks by connecting to [M-Lab](https://www.measurementlab.net/) servers close to the user, and by collecting TCP/IP low level information that is useful to examining and characterizing the quality of the network path between the user and the M-Lab server.

+As NDT is a third-party performance test based on third-party servers, we cannot guarantee that your IP address will not be collected, processed, and published.

 ## Seeking legal advice